nocyber/qnd_kubed/README.md

 # Quick 'n Dirty: Kubed

-#### qnd_kubed quickly sets up kubernetes clusters for testing, research and learning purposes.
+#### qnd_kubed quickly sets up Kubernetes clusters for testing, research and learning purposes.
-The script originally was part of a series of [manual](https://github.com/nocyber/qnd_kubed/blob/main/Manual_QnD_Kubed.md) lists of commands to copy into the shell.
+The script originally was part of a series of [manual lists of commands](Original_QnD_Kubed.md) made to copy into the shell.
 It was designed to be quick, but polluted the shell history with excessive commenting.

 qnd_kubed without any options will:
   1. create a zonal cluster (and tell you the duration of time it took).